vicamo/kteam-tools/cranky/docs/cranky-users-guide.md

 dependent packages.
 All of these tree sets have specific attributes that cranky will query during command invocation.

+By default, cranky will read the latest per-cycle information published on [kernel.ubuntu.com][4].
+More information on this process can be found in the [specification][5].
+Cranky also supports reading from a local copy of this information by setting the env ``KERNEL_SERIES_USE=local``.
+This requires that you have cloned [kernel-versions][3] to `info/kernel-versions`.
+Once cloned, you may modified the target cycle with the changes needed for your task.
+For example, to test a change on 2023.07.10, you would modify `info/kernel-versions/2023.07.10/info/kernel-series.yaml`.

 ### Handle

 The basic unit of input that cranky requires is called a HANDLE.
 A HANDLE is a